advance100/doc_webpack/resolving.md

 We first check if the path points to a directory.
 For a directory we need to find the main file in this directory.
 Therefore the `main` field in the `package.json` is joined to the path.
 If there is no `package.json` or no `main` field, `index` is used as filename.

 We have a absolute to a file now.
 We try to append all extensions (configuration option `resolve.extensions`).
-The first exisiting file is used as result.
+The first existing file is used as result.

 ## Resolving an relative path